AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-If a subprogram has a Refined Global Aspect it is used in the analysis of the
+If a subprogram has a Refined_Global aspect it is used in the analysis of the
    subprogram body rather than its Global Aspect.

 #.
 The verification rules given for :ref:`global-aspects` also apply.